mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 * Console Deploy Website @1.2.0 (`nexus.mia-platform.eu/console/deploy-website:1.2.0`)

-Moreover, in case of on-premise Console you have to remove the following authentication services:
+Moreover, in case of on-premise Console, you have to remove the following authentication services:

 * `auth-service`

 * `session-manager`

 and add the new service `authentication-service` (`nexus.mia-platform.eu/core/authentication-service:1.0.0`) with its configurations.

 Moreover, in case of on-premise Console, to release the new version 5.8.0, you have to modify DevOps Console project configuration and execute manual cleaning operations on Cluster and MongoDB.